-Stroke continues to be a problem in Colorado representing 1,503 deaths in 2019 (figure 1) and was the leading cause of long-term disability.
-National guidelines for acute stroke care are changing rapidly.
+Stroke continues to be a problem in Colorado representing 2,044 deaths in 2021 (figure 1).

+Guidelines and treatment protocols for acute stroke care are changing rapidly.
 The Board continues to work diligently to adapt these standards to Colorado by developing recommendations to improve both the quality of and access to stroke care.